rec/impall/README.rst

 <https://github.com/rec/import_all/blob/master/import_all.py#L18-L41>`_ inside
 your test class.

-For example, to ignore warnings instead of failing:
+For example, to fail on warnings:

 .. code-block:: python